 Ukrainian Sorrel Soup (Green Borsch)

-This Ukrainian sorrel soup (green borsch) will become a favorite on your family menu from early spring until late autumn.
+This Ukrainian sorrel soup, also known as green borsch, will likely become a favorite in your family’s menu from early spring to late autumn.

-Usually by Easter time you can pick a handful of young sorrel leaves from your garden, just enough to make this delicious soup.
-Serve it with home-made bread topped with spring salad – and you will have a light and tasty lunch made with your new garden-fresh crop.
+Usually, by Easter time, you can harvest a handful of young sorrel leaves from your garden, just enough to make this delicious soup.
+Serve it with homemade bread topped with a spring salad, and you will have a light and tasty lunch created with your freshly harvested garden crop.

-The distinctive acidic taste (in a good way) of this soup comes from the oxalic acid that sorrel contains.
-Young sorrel leaves have less acid, taste milder, and are more preferable for cooking.
+The distinctive, pleasantly tangy taste of this soup comes from the oxalic acid contained in sorrel.
+Young sorrel leaves have a milder flavor due to lower acid content and are preferred for cooking.

 Where can you buy sorrel if you do not have it in your garden?

-• buy in a Whole Foods or Harris Teeter store (in herb section)
+• Purchase it at Whole Foods or Harris Teeter (in the herb section)

-To make the recipe below – 1/2 of sorrel bunch from Whole Foods will suffice.
+To make the recipe below, a half-bunch of sorrel from Whole Foods will suffice.

-If you taste this soup, happen to love it, and wish to make it frequently – the most cost effective way to get sorrel will be to grow your own perennial sorrel plant from seeds and enjoy bountiful crop till late autumn year after year.
+If you happen to savor this soup, develop a fondness for it, and wish to make it frequently, the most cost-effective method to acquire sorrel is to cultivate your own perennial sorrel plant from seeds and enjoy a bountiful harvest throughout the late autumn, year after year.

 Read related article How to grow sorrel

-The recipe that I present today is my lean and quick version of Ukrainian sorrel soup (also known as Eastern European sorrel soup, green soup, or green borsch).
+The recipe I’m sharing today is my lean and quick version of Ukrainian sorrel soup, also known as Eastern European sorrel soup, green soup, or green borsch.

-If you are a meat eater – use chicken, beef, or turkey broth and (optionally) precooked chicken or beef sausage.
+If you’re a meat-eater, you can use chicken, beef, or turkey broth, and optionally, pre-cooked chicken or beef sausage.

-You can make this soup vegetarian by using vegetable, or mushroom broth, or just plain water.
-The vegetarian version of this soup can be served cold on hot summer day.
+For a vegetarian option, you can use vegetable or mushroom broth or just plain water.
+The vegetarian version of this soup can also be served cold on a hot summer day.

 SORREL SOUP